Roberthaf/Ladimir/README.md

 Ladimir
 =======

-Ladimir is an algorithm that can be used to assertain if a or a set of miRNAs lie within a constitutive Lamin-associated domains (cLAD) region or not.
+Ladimir is an algorithm that can be used to assertain if a miRNA or a set of miRNAs lie within a constitutive Lamin-associated domains (cLAD) region or not.

 cLAD file need to be in BED format and miRNA data needs to be in .gff3 format.